Navigate this page

 Requests for new nameplates

-Requests for new nameplates for roads and lanes that have not been named before should be channelled through the relevant parish council or town council to ensure that local people and local variations of names have been considered.
+Requests for new nameplates for roads and lanes that have not been named before should be channelled through the relevant parish council or town council.
+This is to make sure that local people and local variations of names have been considered.

 Street furniture